The 5 Most Common Mazda RX-8 13B Engine Problems

 The seals are use a spring which pushes them outwards against the rotor housing.
 Because the seals are metal and so is the housing, the seals are lubricated with oil to prevent internal damage.

-2. RX-8 Ignition Coil Failure
+2. Ignition Coil Failure

 Likely the least worrisome problem on the list, the Rx-8 is known to eat up ignition coils.
 The Rx-8 uses a coil-near-plug ignition system in which the ignition coils sit grouped together and are connected to the spark plugs via spark plug wires.
-The ignition coils are responsible for converting battery power into high voltage electrical currents so that the spark plugs have enough electricity to spark during combustion.

 Ignition coils usually fire every other RPM on piston engines.
 On rotary engines they fire every RPM.
 When you factor in a 9,000rpm redline, the ignition coils are firing so much more frequently than they are on piston engines.
 Ignition coils are electrical components and therefore naturally wear down over time.
 As they wear down they lose their ability to convert the electrical currents into the voltage levels necessary for the spark plugs to fire.